history control tooltip

 Assessment of the health risks of being overweight or obese can also be based on waist circumference.
 For men, waist circumference of less than 94 cm is low, 94–102 cm is high and more than 102 cm is very high.
 For women, waist circumference of less than 80 cm is low risk, 80–88 cm is high and more than 88 cm is very high.

-More than one classification system is used in the UK to define 'overweight' and 'obesity' in children.
+More than one classification system is used in the UK to define children as 'overweight' or 'obese'.
 The National Child Measurement Programme (NCMP) for primary care states that body mass index (BMI) should be plotted onto a gender-specific BMI chart for children (UK 1990 chart for children aged over 4 years).
 Children over the 85th centile, and on or below the 95th centile, are categorised as 'overweight'.
 Children over the 95th centile are classified as 'obese'.
 Other surveys, such as the Health Survey for England also use this system.
 In clinical practice, however, the 91st and 98th centiles may be used to define 'overweight' and 'obesity' respectively.
 Children on or above the 98th centile may also be described as very overweight.

 For the purpose of this guidance, a partner is a local department, service, organisation, network, community group or individual that could help prevent obesity.

 Top-down activities or approaches are where an activity is initiated from a senior level in an organisation and cascaded down to those working directly with the local community.